JPMeehan/knw-actors/README.md

 This module provides character sheets for Organizations and Warfare Units.
 Both are new actor types that can be created in the sidebar.

-IMPORTANT LIMITATION: The DND5E system does not currently support derived statistics for non-native actor types; as such, all values on the sheet are manually calculated and the sheets do not support items or active effects.

 ### Organizations

 Organizations keep a list of affiliated characters in their central "Powers" section; simply drag and drop a character or NPC onto the sheet to add them.
 Right-clicking an actor listed this way pulls up a context menu with further options.